 All University College undergraduate students must satisfy the same general-education requirements.
-Requirements specific to this major include:
+Requirements specific to the BS in Math or Applied Math include:

 Students are also encouraged to take Math 3101, Foundations for Higher Mathematics.
 This is a day school course designed to introduce students to the language and conventions of mathematical discourse.
 University College math majors may enroll in this course at the University College tuition rate.
 In addition, you should select relevant courses in the social and physical sciences to complement and augment your major.

 - At least six units of transferrable college-level course work; or